Waste Heat Recovery

 Heat Energy Recovery Audits

 Sigma Thermal engineers are heat energy management experts.
 In addition to constantly optimizing our heating systems to provide the most cost effective operation possible, we provide energy audits and/or technical consulting to assist customers in determining if they have waste energy that can be recovered to further reduce their operating costs.
-If the audit results in recommendations for heat recovery equipment, we can provide that equipment and guarantee the energy savings, insuring that your recovery potential is fully realized.
+If the audit results in recommendations for heat recovery equipment, we can provide that equipment and guarantee the energy savings, ensuring that your recovery potential is fully realized.

 Common Waste Heat Producers